nicolacerato/tesla-superchargers/README.md

 # Tesla Supercharger network.
 How to develop insights for the future
-The code used can be found on: tesla-superchargers.ipynb My blog post on Medium:
+The Python code is tesla-superchargers.ipynb <br>
+My blog post on Medium: